General information on wood destroying basidiomycetes

 Basidia and basidospores produced on the surfaces of the teeth-like structures.

-Mycelium of a wood decay fungus, Pleurotus, isolated in the first lab for the class.
+Mycelium of a wood decay fungus.
 Hyphae can be seen with clamp connections which look like small bumps on the hyphae.

 Higher magnification showing the clamp connections on hypha.
 The fungal hypha has been stained to see the clamp connections better.